Genivia/ugrep/README.md

                   `KOI8-R', `KOI8-U', `KOI8-RU'.

            --exclude=GLOB
-                  Skip files whose name matches GLOB using wildcard matching, same as -g ^GLOB.
-GLOB can use **, *, ?, and [...] as wildcards and \
-                  to quote a wildcard or backslash character literally.
+                  Exclude files whose name matches GLOB, same as -g ^GLOB.
+GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When GLOB ends with a `/', directories are excluded as if --exclude-dir is specified.
 Otherwise files are excluded.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories whose name matches GLOB from recursive